MV Pelagitis

-MV Storno is a roll-on/roll-off (Ro-Ro) ferry formerly operated by Marine Atlantic from North Sydney, Nova Scotia to Channel-Port aux Basques, Newfoundland, Canada.
+MV Storno was a roll-on/roll-off (Ro-Ro) ferry formerly operated by Marine Atlantic from North Sydney, Nova Scotia to Channel-Port aux Basques, Newfoundland, Canada.
 The vessel was completed in 1978 by Hyundai Shipbuilding Company Limited in and delivered to the Stena Line which operates in Northern Europe.
 She was sold on 12 March 2010 and given her current name Pelagitis.
 In 2025 AINAFTIS sold the ship to Togo Cargo Ferries in 2025 and has the name Storno.
+The vessel was scrapped in Turkey at the beginning of 2026.

 Throughout her career, the vessel sailed under the names Atlantic Freighter, Merzario Grecia, Stena Grecia, and Tor Felicia.

 Operation

 Loading and unloading the vessel each take over three hours.
 Eight trailers are loaded at one time using a "yard tractor train system".
 The vessel represented 19.6 percent of Marine Atlantic's fleet in 2005.

 Asbestos risk

 In 1990 asbestos was found in use on the vessel.
 Management made the decision to encapsulate the asbestos.
 In November 2007, 60 workers on Atlantic Freighter were told they should be tested for asbestos exposure.